KSANDRUS/Magisk_BootloopSaver/README.md

 ## Usage

-Automatically detect if you got bootloop (zygote keep restart)
+After flashing this module, you don't need to do anything manually.
+This module will do their jobs: detect if you got bootloop (zygote keeps restarting many time) or not

-Disable all modules and restart the system if zygote keep restarting in 50s
+If yes, disable all modules and restart the system.

+Without this module, there is another way to disable all modules is to boot into Safe mode and then reboot back!

 ## License